Hybrid Rate-Splitting and Sparse Code Multiple Access (RS-SCMA): Design and Performance: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 Section~\ref{prel} introduces the basic concepts of RSMA and SCMA.
-Section~\ref{model} presents the proposed RS-SCMA system and is divided into four subsections.
-Section~\ref{uncoded} details the uncoded RS-SCMA architecture.
-Section~\ref{coded} covers the LDPC-coded RS-SCMA architecture.
-Section~\ref{ol_fact} discusses the calculation of the overloading factor for the proposed RS-SCMA systems.
+Section~\ref{model} presents the proposed RS-SCMA system and is divided into six subsections.
+Section~\ref{Tx} gives details of the RS-SCMA transmitter, Section~\ref{Rx} gives details of the the RS-SCMA receiver (Rx-1).
+Section~\ref{ol_fact} discusses the calculation of the overloading factor for the proposed RS-SCMA systems and the spectral efficiency for different configurations of RS-SCMA architectures.
+Section~\ref{subsec:achievable_sum_rate} presents the mathematical derivation of RS-SCMA rate expression.
+Section~\ref{rx2} presents receiver (Rx-2) for coded RS-SCMA.
 Section~\ref{com_an} provides an insight into the complexity analysis of the RS-SCMA architecture.
-Section~\ref{result} presents the simulation results and their discussion, while Section~\ref{conc} concludes the paper.
+Section~\ref{result} discusses and presents the simulation results, Section~\ref{sum_rate} gives the sum rate plots for RS-SCMA compared to other systems, Section~\ref{ber} gives the BER plots for different configurations and Section~\ref{conc} concludes the paper.